Malignant mesotheliomaMesothelioma - malignant; Malignant pleura mesothelioma (MPM)

 - Chest pain, especially when taking a deep breath

 The health care provider will do an examination and ask the person about their symptoms and medical history.
 Tests that may be done include:

 Mesothelioma is often hard to diagnose.
 Under the microscope, it can be hard to tell this disease apart from similar conditions and tumors.

 Malignant mesothelioma is a difficult cancer to treat.

-Consider participating in a clinical trial (test of new treatments), which may give you more treatment options.
+Participating in a clinical trial (test of new treatments), may give the person more treatment options.

 Pain relief, oxygen, and other supportive treatments may also help relieve symptoms.

 You can ease the stress of illness by joining a support group where members share common experiences and problems.

 The following organizations are good resources for information on cancer:American Cancer Society -- www. cancer. orgCancerCare -- www. cancercare. or...

 The average survival time varies from 4 to 18 months.
 Outlook depends on: